undergrad-partner-school

 Student Organizations

 According to the most recent information, there are 45 open-membership organizations at Wagner College.
 Sororities and fraternities are included in that number.
-At this school, 10% of male students are members of social organizations, while that percentage is 15 for female students.
-The student organization that attracts the greatest number of students is Social Clubs, followed by Academic Interest based Organizations and Belonging Based Organizations.
+10 percent of male and 15 of female students are involved in different organizations at Wagner College.
+The student organization with the highest level of popularity is Social Clubs, followed by Academic Interest based Organizations and Belonging Based Organizations.
 Other popular organizations among the students at Wagner College are Student Run Theatre and Greek Life.

 If you are interested in music, you can join the Wagner College band or chorus.
-For individuals with a passion for acting, there is a drama club available.
-You have a talent for media and communication?
+There is a drama club you can join if acting is something that interests you.
+Interested in media and communication?
 Wagner College publishes its own newspaper and has its own radio station.

 Student Services

-This school has a health clinic with personal/psychological counseling.
-All in all, campus life at Wagner College is rich and vibrant and provides everything most students need.
+There is a medical clinic with personal/psychological counseling.
+All in all, campus life at Wagner College is rich and vibrant and provides all you need for a comfortable stay.

 Career Services